In this tutorial we’re going to use Formspree for a hassle-free way of adding dynamic, flexible forms to your static websites.

 Remember Your Manners

-_next to another hidden input to specify which url I’d like users to be sent to one they’ve submitted the form.
+_next to another hidden input will allow me to set where people will be taken after they've submitted the form.

 In order for me to know where the submission comes from I’m going to add a subject line.
 I can do this by adding the following hidden input: